brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

-# Sidecar Subtitles Plugin for Brightcove Player SDK for iOS, version 2.0.1.56
+# Sidecar Subtitles Plugin for Brightcove Player SDK for iOS and tvOS, version 2.0.2.66

 Supported Platforms
 ===================

-Supports iOS 7.0 and above.
+iOS 7.0 and above.

+tvOS 9.0 and above.

 Installation
 ============
 The Sidecar Subtitles plugin for the Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
 The static library target supports deployment on iOS 7 while the dynamic framework only supports iOS 8 and above.
+For tvOS, The Sidecar Subtitles plugin providesa dynamic framework only.

 CocoaPods
 --------------